ghj0504520/academic-page/content/projects/6G/index.md

   - Networking
 ---

-Assist in leading research focusing on NTN routing optimization issues for 6G.
+Assist in leading research on NTN routing optimization issues for 6G.

 <!--more-->